sabkat-ahmed-rafi/cryptonism/docs/quickstart.md

 ## Error Handling

-All functions return a result object with a `success` boolean:
+All functions return a object with a `success` boolean:

 ```typescript
 const result = await encryptSecret({